causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(): Option<(K, V)>
 ```

-Functionality: Removes the element returned by the next function of this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) iterator.
+Function: Removes the element returned by the next function of this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) iterator.
 This function can only be called once per call to next.

-Return Value:
+Returns:

 - [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<(K, V)> - The removed element.